Bill and Ellen’s story

 What has also been really useful is having my Victim Support caseworker checking in on us and finding out if we need any further support.
 There is someone to fall back on and I also know that if needed I can contact my caseworker at any time if an issue occurs.

-* Name changed to ensure anonymity
+* / ** Names changed to maintain anonymity